 Despite the fact there’s only one diesel engine to choose from, there’s still plenty of choice for the would-be D-Max buyer.
-You can pick from five different versions of the D-Max, with the entry-level Utility model intended as a no-frills workhorse.
+You can pick from four different versions of the D-Max, with the entry-level Utility model intended as a no-frills workhorse.

 The one engine available is a 163bhp 1.9-litre diesel.
 It offers plenty of power – and enables the D-Max to carry up to 1,136kg and tow a 3,500kg braked trailer – but although it’s quieter than the previous 2.5-litre diesel engine, it’s still quite noisy compared to rivals.
 If you want a smoother drive, then the Nissan Navara or Mitsubishi L200 are better bets.